-(E) the schools that have made insufficient progress toward achieving the class size reduction goals outlined in the approved five year class size reduction plan pursuant to subparagraph (ii) of this paragraph and a detailed description of the actions that will be taken to reduce class sizes in such schools.
+(F) the schools that have made insufficient progress toward achieving the class size reduction goals outlined in the approved class size reduction plan pursuant to subparagraph (ii) of this paragraph and a detailed description of the actions that will be taken to reduce class sizes in such schools.

-Such report shall be submitted to the commissioner on or before November seventeenth, two thousand nine and shall be made available to the public by such date.
+The first report shall be submitted to the commissioner on or before November 15 of each year and made available to the public by that date.
+If the State Education Department determines that the November 15 report does not demonstrate sufficient decreases in class size, the City must immediately submit a plan for corrective action, which plan must also be made available to the public upon submission to the State Education Report.
+The final corrective action plan shall be made available to the public upon approval by the State Education Department.
+The final report shall also be certified by the state or city comptroller that the city’s capital and education funding plans will provide sufficient space and staffing for the reduction in class size set forth in this subsection and if not, what measures and/or funding should be added to the plan to achieve these goals.]

 c.
 The contract for excellence shall state, for all funding sources, whether federal, state or local, the instructional expenditures per pupil, the special education expenditures per pupil, and the total expenditures per pupil, projected for the current year and actually incurred in the base year.